Spencer Phips: Maine Indian policy

-Phips was one of a group of landowners of a large tract of land on the central coast of modern Maine.
+Phips was one of a group of landowners of a large tract of land on the central coast of modern Maine, then part of the Massachusetts Bay Colony.
 In 1719 the proprietors began to develop the area, establishing the communities of Thomaston and Warren.
 The indigenous Abenaki people objected to these settlements, claiming that their leaders who had made the original land grants had done so without proper authority.
 This dispute eventually escalated into a conflict known as Dummer's War, which lasted from 1723 until 1727.

 In November 1749, Phips proclaimed the end of hostilities between Massachusetts and the Abenaki, who had sided with New France during the recently concluded King George's War (1744–1748), but were not signatories to the Treaty of Aix-la-Chapelle ending the European conflict.
 The following month one Abenaki was killed and two wounded by settlers in Wiscasset, Maine.
 The incident divided the leadership of the colony from its citizenry; Phips sought to maintain peace with the Abenaki, while the local citizenry believed the killings did not merit punishment.
 Mob action freed the suspects on more than one occasion, and only one of the men accused in the deeds was tried; he was acquitted.
 The perceived failure to serve justice heightened tensions with the Abenaki, some of whom embarked on a series of raiding expeditions against frontier communities.
 Massachusetts authorities were able to smooth over relations by satisfying Abenaki demands for justice by providing valuable gifts to the affected families.
 It was not until 1752 that the matter was finally closed at a peace conference.